-A. Project Title (limit to 200 characters including spaces)

-Make your title specific and detailed.
-It should clearly state the topic of your proposal.

-B. Abstract (limit to 2,000 characters including spaces)

-Succinctly describe the hypothesis to be tested, the specific aims or global objectives of the project and the expected results.

-C. Relevance to Foundation's Mission (limit 1,000 characters including spaces)

-Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease.
+- A. Project Title (limit to 200 characters including spaces) - Make your title specific and detailed.
+It should clearly state the topic of your proposal. - B. Abstract (limit to 2,000 characters including spaces) - Succinctly describe the hypothesis to be tested, the specific aims or global objectives of the project and the expected results. - C. Relevance to Foundation's Mission (limit 1,000 characters including spaces) Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease.

-D. Patient Impact (limit 1,500 characters including spaces): Briefly describe in what ways your Foundation funded award will ultimately impact patients.
+D. Patient Impact (limit 1,500 characters including spaces): The mission of the Foundation is to advance research and training to improve the health of patients living with rheumatic disease.
+What problem is your project aiming to solve for patients?